 FIRE-RESISTANCE-RATED.
-Having a fire-resistance rating assigned based on ASTM E119 fire resistance testing or as determined using design methods in Chapter 3 which are based on ASTM E119 tests.
+Having a fire-resistance rating assigned based on ASTM E119 or ANSI/UL 263 fire resistance testing or as determined using design methods in Chapter 3.

 FIRE-RESISTANCE RATING (FRR).
-The period of time a material, member, or assembly performs its structural function and, where required, prevents the passage of excessive heat, hot gases, or flames during an ASTM E119 fire resistance test or as determined using design methods in Chapter 3 which are based on ASTM E119 tests.
+The period of time a material, member, or assembly performs its structural function and, where required, prevents the passage of excessive heat, hot gases, or flames during an ASTM E119 or ANSI/UL 263 fire resistance test or as determined using design methods in Chapter 3.